RektifyAI/protocol/README.md

   - DeFi is seemingly independent of the Bitcoin 4-year cycles.
 However, more attraction tends to be on DeFi products/services when the price of Bitcoin expontentiates in a bull market.
   - The reason it is advantageous for Sena to launch between Q1 2023 - Q3 2024, is to catch the beginning of the 2024 Bitcoin halvening before Bitcoin skyrockets for another bull cycle.
-  - All of the claims are speculatively, but comes from the founder's 6-year experience in the digital assets market.
+  - All of the claims are speculatively, but comes from the nature of Bitcoin's 4-year Halvening cycles.

 [2024 Halvening](https://www.buybitcoinworldwide.com/bitcoin-clock/)